Rowing0914/TF_RL/README.md

   In this repo, I would like to ignore the efficiency in development, because although I have seen a lot of clean and neat implementations of DRL algorithms on the net, I think sometimes they excessively modularise some components by introducing a lot of extra parameters or flags which are not in the original papers, in other words, they are toooo professional for me to play with.

-  So, in this repo I do not hesitate to re-use the same codes here or there. **BUT** I believe this way of organising the algorithms enhances our understanding more compared to try making the algorithms compact.
+  So, in this repo I do not hesitate to re-use the same codes here or there. **BUT** I believe this way of organising the algorithms enhances experimentability a lot compared to try making the algorithms compact and professional.